-2This data is actually from the "semi-gradient $Sarsa(\lambda)$ " algorithm that we will not meet until Chapter 12, but semi-gradient Sarsa behaves similarly.
+&lt;sup>2This data is actually from the "semi-gradient $Sarsa(\lambda)$ " algorithm that we will not meet until Chapter 12, but semi-gradient Sarsa would behave similarly.

-Figure 10.2: Mountain Car learning curves for the semi-gradient Sarsa method with tile-coding function approximation and ε -greedy action selection.
+Figure 10.2: Mountain Car learning curves for the semi-gradient Sarsa method with tile-coding function approximation and $\varepsilon$ -greedy action selection.